 He had a lifelong interest in nineteenth century Italian opera, and attended Princeton University for graduate work in musicology, writing his doctoral dissertation on music by Bellini, Donizetti, Rossini and Verdi.

-He wrote the award-winning book Divas and Scholars: Performing Italian Opera and was a professor of music at the University of Chicago.
+He wrote the award-winning book Divas and Scholars: Performing Italian Opera and was a professor of music at Chicago University.
 His contributions to opera scholarship had a great effect on performance practice.

 He made frequent visits to Italy, advising on productions at the Rossini Opera Festival, working with the Institute of Verdi Studies and the Teatro Regio di Parma on their programming for the centenary of Verdi's death in 2001.